The Heart vs. The Mind (scientific explanation) – A false dichotomy by the mind.

 The Heart vs. the Mind debate

-During distress, our heart could be pounding, our chest could be tightening.
+During distress, our hearts could be pounding, and our chests could be tightening.
+If you meet your crush, your heart goes faster.
 This feeling is easily observable and can be described.
-It is strongly associated with the mental aspect of stress, which is largely a set of emotions.
+It is strongly associated with the mental aspect of stress and arousal, which is largely a set of emotions.
 The association was known before we knew our anatomy and the brain well enough.
-Scientists suspect that this association of emotional & mental stress and the pain in the heart are generalizable to emotions emerging from the heart.
+Scientists suspect that this association of emotional & mental stress and the pain in the heart created the assumption that emotions emerge from the heart.
 I, too, think this started the idea that emotions come from the heart.

 The heart carries connotations (implied meanings, associations) like childlike, at the core, deep within, life, etc. These secondary meanings are more valuable than thinking about the heart as an agent to guide thought.
 When we look at these connotations, we can have informed ideas about what we wish for or what we wish to do.